denguo/VRtrackedCar/README.md

 <img src="images/vive2.jpeg">
 <img src="images/vive.jpeg">

 By building an infrared sensor grid to a miniature electric car and decoding the HTC Vive base station laser tracking protocol, we can track the car in virtual reality.
+Each sensor sends its readings to the PSoC computer onboard the car, which runs a C script to convert sensor signals to the car's positional data.
+The data is then streamed over wireless XBee communication to a computer that manipulates a virtual car mesh in Unity
 <img src="images/car2.jpeg">

 Lighthouse System/Protocol: